 Not using a noise-canceling microphone makes buying a microphone windscreen for your primary microphone far more critical.

 Noise-cancelling technology is crucial, especially if there’s a lot of office noise happening around you.
 A noise-canceling microphone will adjust for excess office noise and remove it using audio input settings.

 What is the difference between a microphone windscreen and a pop filter?

 The material used in a microphone windscreen is different from a pop filter.
 A microphone windscreen has more porous foam, while a pop filter usually is mesh.
 You’ll typically find a pop filter in recording studios, while a microphone windscreen is more popular for everyday use.

 Will a microphone windscreen help with caller experience?

-Any audio product is made better with protection from wind noise from noise-canceling technology.
+Any audio product is better with wind noise protection from noise-canceling technology.
 While a noise-canceling microphone is okay, a microphone windscreen is a better option as an audio controller site.

 What is the best microphone windscreen to purchase?

 You can find most answers in product info and the product description.
 Look at the percentage breakdown by star rating, and take into the simple average of reviews.
 Some brands, like Turtle Beach, will offer replacements for your microphone windscreen right on their website.